dlt-hub/dlt/docs/website/docs/tutorial/sql-database.md

 sources.sql_database.credentials="mysql+pymysql://rfamro@mysql-rfam-public.ebi.ac.uk:4497/Rfam"
 ```

-For more details on the credentials format and other connection methods read the section on [configuring connection to the SQL Database](../dlt-ecosystem/verified-sources/sql_database#credentials-format).
+For more details on the credentials format and other connection methods, read the section on [configuring connection to the SQL Database](../dlt-ecosystem/verified-sources/sql_database#credentials-format).

 ## 4. Install dependencies